 Living at Tropicana has been a wonderful experience.
 Meeting people from all over not only the country, but the world is amazing.
 Tropicana isn't only housing but it becomes a community and family.

 One of the best decisions I made since coming to Santa Barbara was making my home at Tropicana Del Norte.
 Since Move-In Day, my experience has been nothing but positive, with the multitude of friends I have met at programs, spacious and comfortable suites and various amenities at our disposal.
-What freshman residence hall has a mini-theater, gym and tanning booth literally footsteps away?
+What freshman residence hall has a mini-theater and gym literally footsteps away?
 With these amazing facilities, as well as the colorful exterior and heated pool, Trop really does feel like a resort.
 The food is a part of this: the café is definitely one of the biggest highlights of living at Tropicana; the varying and delicious menus, organic and vegetarian options, and grills ‘open all day’ have far surpassed everyone’s expectations of cafeteria dining.
 Also, due to the relatively small number of residents here, the game room, theater or café never gets crowded.
 I would strongly recommend Tropicana to incoming freshman, transfers and all other students next year!

 My first year here at Tropicana del Norte was fantastic.
 I couldn’t have asked for a better experience.
 I love my room, my roomies and especially the positive energy and friendliness of all the staff.